hashicorp/packer-plugin-vmware/.web-docs/components/builder/vmx/README.md

   exist.
 However, Packer will create all directories defined in the option that do not currently exist.

-  This option will be ignored unless you are building on a remote esx host.
+  This option will be ignored unless you are building on a remote hypervisor.

 <!-- End of code generated from the comments of the OutputConfig struct in builder/vmware/common/output_config.go; -->